-The main algorithm for the reconstruction of radio events implemented in several $\overline{\text{Off}}$ ine modules is depicted in Fig. 1.
+The main algorithm for the reconstruction of radio events implemented in several Offline modules is depicted in Fig. 1.
 After a trigger, the voltage traces of the two channels at each station are read out, and, after noise filtering and signal enhancing, processed as follows.
 First, as an initial estimate of the event timing in each station, the maxima of the voltage traces is used.
 Second, from the timing information of the individual stations, the direction of the shower is obtained by triangulation.
 Third, the antenna pattern for this direction is evaluated, and the E-field trace at each station reconstructed from the voltage traces.
-Finally, the maximum of the envelope of the E-field trace is used as updated timing information for a new iteration of the procedure.
-On convergence, the timing information yields the incident direction of the primary particle whereas the E-field distribution on the ground allows a derivation of the energy and particle type of the cosmic ray.
+Finally, the maximum of the envelope of the E-field trace is used as updated timing information for a new iteration of the primary particle whereas the E-field distribution on the ground allows a derivation of the energy and particle type of the cosmic ray.

-The execution of this algorithm in Offline requires an uncomfortable amount of time.
+The execution of this algorithm in $\overline{\text{Offline}}$ requires an uncomfortable amount of time.
 Using the Linux kernel profiler 'perf' [11] we identified two main performance bottlenecks in this algorithm.
 First, about 15% of the computation time is spent in calculating Fourier transformations with the FFTW library [12].
 Second, about 25% of the time is used for the interpolation of the antenna patterns.
 All other parts of the algorithm use less than 5% of the time.
 The same bottlenecks are identified using 'google-perftools' [13] or 'Intel VTune amplifier' [14] as alternative profilers.

 In the next sections we discuss the elimination of these bottlenecks by implementing the relevant parts on the GPU using the Cuda framework.
-In both cases we followed a minimum invasive approach that leaves the general interfaces in $\overline{\text{Off}\underline{\text{line}}}$ intact.
+In both cases we followed a minimum invasive approach that leaves the general interfaces in Offline intact.
 To select between the CPU and GPU implementation, a preprocessor directive is used.